Common Crimes in California with their respective Bail Amounts

 Bail Amount – The bail amount for the first time offense of DUI starts from $5000.

 Getting arrested for assault could be something as simple as a fist fight, or something more serious involving weapons.
 An assault is an act committed causing violent injury to someone else.
 Aggravated assault is usually an assault with a more extensive injury as a result.
 Anybody found accused of assault will have to face the consequences depending upon how grave the assault was.
 It is among the list of frequent crimes committed in California.
-The assault involving the use of firearm is a serious offense.
+The assault involving the use of a firearm is a serious offense.

 Bail Amount – Depending on the severity of the case, bail amounts for assault typically begin around $25,000 and can go higher depending on the severity and what the police write in the police report.